mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Bone marrow Aspiration and Biopsy - A bone marrow aspirate is a small sample of bone marrow usually taken from the back of your hip.
 Your hip will be numbed and a needle will be inserted into the bone marrow and a small amount of bone marrow liquid will be withdrawn.
 A bone marrow biopsy will be performed at the same time as your bone marrow aspiration.
 The biopsy involves collecting a tiny piece of bone for examination.
 This procedure is done to evaluate how well your bone marrow is producing cells and to check for any sign of cancer in the marrow.
 * Skeletal survey - An x-ray of the major bones in your body done to check for any signs of disease.
 This can take a few hours to complete.

 These tests are usually done in the 30 days before your transplant (Day −30 onwards), but sometimes the pre-transplant evaluation can take longer.
-The BMT Nurse Coordinator will work with you and your caregiver to schedule the tests.
+The BMT nurse coordinator will work with you and your caregiver to schedule the tests.

 The results of the tests will be used to plan your treatment and adjust it to your specific needs and to make sure that it is safe to start your treatment.